-- (b) Resources available to perform the work, including any specialized services, within the applicable time limits; - (c) Record of past performance, including but not limited to price and cost data from previous projects, quality of work, ability to meet schedules, cost control and contract administration; - (d) Ownership status and employment practices regarding women, minorities and emerging small businesses or historically underutilized businesses; - (e) Availability to the project locale; - (f) Familiarity with the project locale; and - (g) Proposed project management techniques. - (6) The public contracting agency and the highest ranked consultant shall mutually discuss and refine the scope of services for the project and shall negotiate conditions, including but not limited to compensation level and performance schedule, based on the scope of services.
-Contract negotiations with the highest ranked consultant shall be directed toward obtaining written agreement on: - (a) The consultant's tasks and a performance schedule; - (b) The level of compensation and a maximum, not-toexceed contract price which is fair and reasonable to the public contracting agency, as determined solely by the public contracting agency, taking into account the estimated value, scope, complexity, and nature of the consultant services. - (7) Negotiations may be formally terminated if they fail to result in a contract within a reasonable amount of time.
-Negotiations will then ensue with the second ranked consultant.
+- (b) Resources available to perform the work, including any speciali-zed services, within the applicable time limits; - (c) Record of past performance, including but not limited to price and cost data from previous projects, quality of work, ability to meet schedules, cost control and contract administration; - (d) Ownership status and employment practices regarding women, minorities and emerging small businesses or historically underutilized businesses; - (e) Availability to the project locale; - (f) Familiarity with the project locale; and - (g) Proposed project management techniques. - (6) The Public Contracting Agency and the highest ranked Consultant shall mutually discuss and refine the scope of services for the project and shall negotiate conditions, including but not limited to compensation level and performance schedule, based on the scope of services.
+Contract negotiations with the highest ranked Consultant shall be directed toward obtaining written agreement on: - (a) The Consultant's tasks and a performance schedule; - (b) The level of compensation and a maximum, not-to-exceed Contract Price which is fair and reasonable to the Public Contracting Agency, as determined solely by the Public Contracting Agency, taking into account the estimated value, scope, complexity, and nature of the Consultant Services. - (7) Negotiations may be formally terminated by the Public Contracting Agency if they fail to result in a contract within a reasonable amount of time.
+Negotiations will then ensue with the second ranked Consultant.
 This second round of negotiations may be formally terminated if it, too, fails to result in a contract within a reasonable amount of time.
-Negotiations with the third ranked consultant will then begin promptly.
+Negotiations with the third ranked Consultant will then begin promptly.
 If this third round of negotiations fails to result in a contract within a reasonable amount of time, the solicitation may be formally terminated.
-Thereafter, the services of a qualified consultant may be solicited using the formal selection procedure set forth in OAR 137-035-0060, or, depending upon the circumstances, the direct appointment procedure provided for in OAR 137-035-0040. - (8) If the scope of a project is revised during negotiations so that the estimated cost of the consultant's services exceeds \$75,000, then the informal process shall be terminated and the services of a qualified consultant solicited using the formal selection procedure set forth in OAR 137-035-0060; provided, however, that negotiations with the informally selected consultant may continue if the public contracting agency makes written findings that contracting with the consultant will: - (a) Not encourage favoritism in the awarding of consultant contracts or substantially diminish competition for consultant contracts; and - (b) Will result in substantial cost savings to the public contracting agency. - (9) Notwithstanding the submission of proposals from potential consultants during an informal selection process, a public contracting agency may at any time during the solicitation process or during contract negotiations reject all consultant proposals and cancel the solicitation, without liability therefor, upon a finding by the public contracting agency that there is good cause for rejecting all proposals and that it would be in the public interest to cancel the solicitation.
-Further, a public contracting agency which solicits proposals shall under no circumstances be responsible for any consultant costs and expenses incurred in submitting responses to the solicitation.
-Each prospective consultant who responds to a public contracting agency's solicitation does so solely at the consultant's cost and expense and each solicitation shall so provide.
+Thereafter, the services of a qualified Consultant may be solicited using the formal selection procedure set forth in OAR 137-035-0060, or, depending upon the circumstances, the direct appointment procedure provided for in OAR 137-035-0040. - (8) If the scope of a project is revised during negotiations so that the estimated cost of the Consultant's services exceeds \$75,000, then the informal process shall be terminated and the services of a qualified Consultant solicited using the formal selection procedure set forth in OAR 137-035-0060; provided, however, that negotiations with the informally selected Consultant may continue if the Public Contracting Agency makes written findings that contracting with the Consultant will: - (a) Not encourage favoritism in the awarding of Consultant Contracts or substantially diminish competition for Consultant Contracts; and - (b) Will result in substantial cost savings to the Public Contracting Agency. - (9) Notwithstanding the submission of Proposals from potential Consultants during an informal selection process, a Public Contracting Agency may at any time during the solicitation process or during contract negotiations reject all Consultant Proposals and cancel the solicitation, without liability therefor, upon a finding by the Public Contracting Agency that there is good cause for rejecting all Proposals and that it would be in the public interest to cancel the solicitation.
+Further, a Public Contracting Agency which solicits Proposals shall under no circumstances be responsible for any Consultant costs and expenses incurred in submitting responses to the solicitation.
+Each prospective Consultant who responds to a Public Contracting Agency's solicitation does so solely at the Consultant's cost and expense and each solicitation shall so provide.